 Let’s take a look at 5 things most people do not know about stunt driving!

-In Ontario, when someone is pulled over, they expect the typical requests; “licence and registration, please”.
+In Ontario, when someone is pulled over, they expect the typical requests; “license and registration, please”.
 However, if you are being pulled over for stunt driving in Ontario, be prepared to have the keys to your vehicle be demanded by the officer.
 He is not demanding your keys to make a copy for you either, he is demanding your keys because your vehicle is going to be seized by the police!
-Your driver’s licence is suspended on the spot for 7 days, and you’ll have to go to the Ministry of Transportation and pay a $281 reinstatement fee.
+Your driver’s license is suspended on the spot for 7 days, and you’ll have to go to the Ministry of Transportation and pay a $281 reinstatement fee.
 Even if you are successful fighting this charge, this 7-day suspension will remain on your record indefinitely.

 2. Your car gets impounded for seven days — even if it is not your car.